 Claim an intermediate CA in the chain as trusted.
-TLS then performs public\key:pkix\path\validation/3 with the selected CA as trusted anchor and the rest of the chain.
+TLS then performs public_key:pkix_path_validation/3 with the selected CA as trusted anchor and the rest of the chain.

 '''

-protocol versions() = [protocol_version()]
+protocol versions() = [protocol version()]

 '''

 TLS protocol versions supported by started clients and servers.
-This option overrides the application environment option protocol\version and dtls\protocol\version.
-If the environment option is not set, it defaults to all versions, except SSL-3.0, supported by the SSL application.
+This option overrides the application environment option protocol_version and dtls_protocol_version.
+If the environment option is not set, it defaults to all versions, supported by the SSL application.
 See also ssl(6).